 If you play sports such as tennis, golf, gymnastics, swimming, rowing, football, wrestling or basketball— or you work out by running and/or brisk walking— a strong core is essential.
+It’s also a great way to get rid of back fat.
 Many of these activities involve lifting the arms, keeping the core stable and having enough flexibility and balance to stay strong on your feet.

 About the Latissimus Dorsi Region